 I like to make each of my smoothies a balanced meal, with protein, carbohydrates, good fats, and a wide range of vitamins, minerals, and beneficial phytonutrients (or phytochemicals) from both fruits and vegetables.
 Phytonutrients are chemicals in plants that aren't essential to keep us alive but are thought to have important health benefits, such as decreasing the risk of certain diseases.

 Like other smoothies, the recipe in this article isn't low in calories, but it does contain healthy ingredients and is loaded with nutrients.
 It's great to drink as a meal, as a meal accompaniment, or as a snack, depending on the quantity that's drunk.

 All berries are very healthy, but blueberries seem to have special benefits.
-Many experiments suggest that blueberries help to prevent memory loss and even improve memory.
-They’re a good source of vitamin C, vitamin K, and manganese and contain smaller amounts of many other vitamins and minerals.
+Surveys and experiments suggest (though don't prove) that blueberries help to prevent memory loss and even improve memory, especially as we age.
+The berries are a good source of vitamin C, vitamin K, and manganese and contain smaller amounts of many other vitamins and minerals.

 Apples are also a good source of vitamin C. Apple skin contains polyphenols, which are a type of antioxidant.
 These polyphenols may reduce inflammation in our bodies, although more research needs to be done to confirm this.
 Bananas are a very good source of vitamin B6, vitamin C, riboflavin, folate, manganese, potassium, and magnesium.